At the 28th Session of the Human Rights Council IFOR offered testimony on Tibet, Eritrea, & Bolivia

-At the 28th Session of the Human Rights Council in Geneva, IFOR partnered with several organizations to offer testimony on the human rights situations in Tibet, Eritrea, and Bolivia.
+At the 28th Session of the UN Human Rights Council in Geneva, IFOR partnered with several organizations to offer testimony on the human rights situations in Tibet, Eritrea, and Bolivia.

-Tibet: March 13, John Gaudette who works with the IFOR Affiliate, The Tibetan Center for Human Rights spoke under Agenda Item 3: Promotion and protection of all human rights civil, political, economic, social and cultural including the right to development.
+John Gaudette who works with the IFOR Affiliate, The Tibetan Center for Human Rights spoke under Agenda Item 3: Promotion and protection of all human rights civil, political, economic, social and cultural including the right to development.

 The International Fellowship of Reconciliation is gravely concerned about inequality within countries regarding the right to education and the right to health, in particular child and maternal health.
 All three areas are prioritized in the Millennium Development Goals, and will be important aspects of the forthcoming Sustainable Development Goals.